KevinCorpeny/NFL_Injury_Analysis/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- nflfastR team for providing comprehensive NFL data
-- NFL for making injury data publicly available
+- NFL data provided by [NFLverse](https://nflverse.nflverse.com/)
-- Contributors and maintainers of the Python data science ecosystem
+- Special thanks to all contributors and maintainers of the open-source libraries used in this project